 How to get to Amsterdam Noord

 It’s all about the FREE ferry from Amsterdam Centraal Station (more info below).
-There are a few docks for ferries that go to different places, so just double check the sign says it’s going to where you want to go.
+There are a few docks for ferries that go to different places, so just double-check the sign says it’s going to where you want to go.
 Once there, having a bike is super helpful.
 You can rent one from a company like NDSM bikes where they will get you fitted and ready to go.
-These bikes are orange which is great for locals to know to maybe give you a bit more space.
+These bikes are orange which is great for locals so they know to maybe give you a bit more space on the cycle path.

-You won’t find me saying you must bike in central Amsterdam as part of some Amsterdam experience, but cycling in Noord is very calm and there is more room to do so.
+You won’t find me saying you must cycle in central Amsterdam as part of “the Amsterdam experience’, but cycling in Noord is very calm and there is more room to do so.
 Just make sure you have them explain the rules of the road to you before leaving!

 This ferry goes to the Eye Film Museum, The A’dam tower with the viewpoint and swing, and the This is Holland 5D flight experience.